3dreamengine/3DreamEngine/README.md

 			ID = 1,            --internal value
 		},
 	},
-	materialsID = {"None"}, -- internal value, only used for flat shading to store a single ID
+	materialsID = {"None"}, -- internal value, only used for flat shading to store a single ID instead

 	objects = {
 		yourSubObject = {